About

 And as a non-Japanese, looking from the outside in is different from looking from the inside in, if you follow my meaning.

 And did you know that the Gion Festival is officially all men?
 This is the prevailing tradition today.
-So it has special meaning that a woman could become the leading Gion Festival expert.
+So it is cool that a woman could become the leading Gion Festival expert.

 What’s It To Me?
 (That Means You)